 So why is it that performing a ritual seems to make us more likely to separate the people around us into in-groups and out-groups?
 In another experiment, we asked subjects to participate in the same week-long procedure.
 Then participants’ brain processing was tracked using electroencephalography (EEG) while they observed in-group and out-group members receive feedback on a task.

-Members of in-groups processed a reward for a fellow group member in the same way they would a reward for themselves.
 We found that participants in the ritual condition responded to rewarding feedback to in-group members in the same way they would track rewards to themselves.
 They processed a reward for a fellow group member in the same way they would a reward for themselves.
 But they responded to punishing feedback to out-group members in the same way they would track rewards to themselves: a punishment to an outsider is a reward for them.
 The Germans, of course, have a word for this phenomenon – schadenfreude.

 Our findings suggest that as company rituals become more commonplace, it’s important for organizations to think about the possible negative consequences of workplace culture traditions.
 This may be particularly important for companies with organizational structures made up of multiple departments.